Pavlogal/ezarr/README.md

 ### Using the CLI
 To make things easier, a CLI has been developed.
 First, clone the repository in a directory of your choosing.
 You can run it by entering `python main.py` and the CLI will guide you through the process.
 Please take a look at [important notes](#important-notes) before you continue.
+**This is the recommended method at the moment.**

 ### Manually
+Manual installation currently isn't very sophisticated, but it can be done.
 1. To get started, clone the repository in a directory of your choosing. **Note: this will be where your installation and media will be as well, so think about this a bit.**
-2. Copy `.env.sample` to a real `.env` by running `$ cp .env.sample .env`.
+2. ~~Copy `.env.sample` to a real `.env` by running `$ cp .env.sample .env`.~~
-3. Set the environment variables to your liking.
-Note that `ROOT_DIR` should be the directory you have cloned this in.
+3. ~~Set the environment variables to your liking.
+Note that `ROOT_DIR` should be the directory you have cloned this in.~~
 4. Run `setup.sh` as superuser.
 This will set up your users, a system of directories, ensure permissions are set correctly and sets some more environment variables for docker compose.
 5. Take a look at the `docker-compose.yml` file.
 If there are services you would like to ignore (for example, running PleX and Jellyfin at the same time is a bit unusual), you can comment them out by placing `#` in front of the lines.
 This ensures they are ignored by Docker compose.
+   You also need to replace the timezones and root folders.
+The default timezone is Europe/Amsterdam and the default root folder is /ezarr.
+This is most easily done in a text editor with find and replace.
-6. Run `docker compose up`.
+6. Run `docker compose up -d`.

 That's it!
 Your containers are now up and you can continue to set up the settings in them.
 Please take a look at [important notes](#important-notes) before you continue.